jenkins-x/terraform-aws-eks-jx/README.md

 To use other secret backends such as AWS Secrets Manager, set `use_vault` variable to false, and `use_asm` variable to true.

 :warning: **Note**: AWS Secrets Manager is not supported yet, but will be functional soon.
 The `use_asm` just sets the `secretStorage` to `asm` instead of vault for now.

+### NGINX
+The module can install the nginx chart.
+Example can be found [here](./example/jx3).
+You can specify a nginx_values.yaml file or the module will use the default one stored [here](./modules/nginx/nginx_values.yaml).

 ### ExternalDNS